material-components/material-components-ios/components/README.md

   <!--{: .icon-ink }-->

 - [**NavigationBar**
-  Lorem ipsum dolor sit amet, consectetuer adipiscing elit.
+  A view composed of a left and right Button Bar and either a title label or a custom title view.
   ](NavigationBar/)
   <!--{: .icon-navigationbar }-->

 - [**PageControl**
-  A drop-in Material Design replacement for UIPageControl.
+  A drop-in Material Design replacement for UIPageControl that implements Material Design animation and layout.
   ](PageControl/)
   <!--{: .icon-pagecontrol }-->

 - [**ShadowElevations**
-  Lorem ipsum dolor sit amet, consectetuer adipiscing elit.
+  Provides the most commonly-used elevations specified in Material Design.
   ](ShadowElevations/)
   <!--{: .icon-shadowelevations }-->